joinnextblock/protocol-attn/NIP-X1.md

 `draft` `mandatory`

 ## Abstract
 NIP-X1 defines the core PROMO Protocol for content promotion on Nostr, establishing standardized event kinds and communication patterns between participants.
-The protocol establishes a market-driven system connecting PROMOTION CREATORS who wish to promote content with PROMOTION VIEWERS who are willing to view it, facilitated by BILLBOARD OPERATORS.
+The protocol establishes a market-driven system connecting PROMOTION Creators who wish to promote content with PROMOTION Viewers who are willing to view it, facilitated by BILLBOARD OPERATORS.
 This foundation enables a transparent, decentralized alternative to traditional advertising systems while preserving Nostr's core principles of user sovereignty and decentralization.

 > For a user-friendly overview of the protocol and its benefits, see the [README.md](./README.md).